ashleymichal/ashleymichal.github.io/resources.md

 ### References

-[Mozilla Developer Network]() - This is _the_ authority on HTML, CSS, and browser-based Javascript.
+[Mozilla Developer Network](https://developer.mozilla.org) - This is _the_ authority on HTML, CSS, and browser-based Javascript.
 There are tutorials on everything web, API references, and articles.
 I end up here several times a week, and have turned into kind of a Mozilla fangirl.

+[Online Computer Science Glossary](https://www.quickbase.com/articles/online-computer-science-glossary) - A student from AI Horizon's STEM Juniors club sent this to me in an email, and I think it's just great.
+Computer Science as a discipline covers a lot and it can be tricky to know where to start with such a broad, abstract domain.
+This page outlines and defines some core concepts in computer science to give you the lay of the land, and I think it's a great jumping off point to start understanding and exploring just what is happening when we run our programs.

 ### Contribute to Projects!